D4n13l-50L/Plotly-Homework---Belly-Button-Biodiversity/README.md

 main take aways.

-How you would fetch data from the API (d3.json() to send an HTTP request and load .json file) Use JavaScript methods and Math object to massage the data into the appropriate JSON format Use Plotly.js newPlot method to create the bar chart, passing in the JSON for the data
+-How you would fetch data from the API (d3.json() to send an HTTP request and load .json file)

+-Use JavaScript methods and Math object to massage the data into the appropriate JSON format

+-Use Plotly.js newPlot method to create the bar chart, passing in the JSON for the data